decentralized-identity/bbs-signature/draft-bbs-signatures.md

 utf8(ascii_string)
 : Encoding the inputted ASCII string to an octet string using UTF-8 character encoding.

-length(octet_string)
+length(input)
-: Returning the number of bytes of the inputted octet string.
+: Takes as input either an array or an octet string.
+If the input is an array, returns the number of elements of the array.
+If the input is an octet string, returns the number of bytes of the inputted octet string.

 Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated below, originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves]